Maltese Lifespan

 The Maltese has an average lifespan of 12-15 yrs.
 Smaller breeds generally live longer, and well-cared-for Malteses often exceed average lifespan expectations.

-With a typical weight of 4-7 lbs and lifespan of 12-15 yrs, the Maltese requires thoughtful care tailored to their specific breed characteristics.
+A Maltese at 4-7 lbs and a 12-15 yrs lifespan has breed-level considerations that are easier to absorb before adoption than after.
 Living with a Maltese means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Factors Affecting Longevity